fastai/docker-containers/README.md

 > Note: the script `run_jupyter.sh` is a convenience script that is located in the home directory of these containers.
 This allows you to quickly run a jupyter server.
 The script has the command `jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root --no-browser`.

-- Run an interacive shell on CPUs (for example your laptop) on the latest version of fastai:
+- Run an interactive shell on CPUs (for example your laptop) on the latest version of fastai:
     >  docker run -it fastdotai/fastai bash

 - Run an interactive shell with `fastdotai/fastai-dev` and mount the current directory from your host file system to `/home/fastai-user` in the container (the `-v` flag) as well as make this the home directory (the `-w` flag) in the container.
    > docker run -it -v $PWD:/home/fastai-user -w /home/fastai-user fastdotai/fastai-dev bash

-- Run an jupyter server on CPU on with an editable install on port 8888
+- Run a jupyter server on CPU with an editable install on port 8888
     > docker run -p 8888:8888 fastdotai/fastai-dev ./run_jupyter.sh

-- Test that your GPUS are visible to pytorch from within the docker container:
+- Test that your GPUs are visible to pytorch from within the docker container:
     > docker run --gpus 1 fastdotai/fastai python -c "import torch;print(torch.cuda.is_available())"

 - Run the same command as above as a non-root user: